Red Tail Catfish Quick Stats

 Fish Food and Diet

 Redtail catfish is not a fussy eater but able to eat easily anything that fits into their mouth.
 Actually by nature red-tail catfish are omnivores but they prefer meat rather than vegetable foods.

 The common meaty foods include shrimp, pallets, and worms.
 As usual like all other fishes, overfeeding is harmful and hazardous to them and can cause to severe disease or sudden death.
 They can be trained the same as other fishes to take food from owners hands.

 Before choosing the best tank mates for the catfish, we may discuss the nature of this fish so we can understand that what type of mates will be food for RTC.

 The red tail catfish is such type of fish that is shy so overcome the shyness there are some suggestions from my side to provide them space holes and cave-like area to hide in them.
 So in this way you can make your fish more friendly and attractive towards you.

 Now if you want to keep a mate with RT catfish them make sure it is bigger then its mouth, so it is unable to eat that fish.
 However, it is essential to keep the fish that is minimum equal in size with catfish or little more massive than that fish.

 Here I am providing you a list of fishes that can live together & you can keep with your fish in a large community tank fish.

 Tank Needs and Setup

 In the last, to sum up, all the above things you may have a question in your mind that you should keep red tail catfish or not.
-So in this regard, my answer is obviously “No” if you have no space and time for keeping care of your fish.
-If you are very caring and you can spend expenses to set up a huge or large tank for your fish then you can keep them.
+So in this regard, my answer is obviously “No” if you have no space and time for holding care of your fish.
+If you are very caring and you can spend expenses to set up a vast or large tank for your fish, then you can keep them.